0x11DFE/Auto-Forwarder-Plugin/README.md

     * **Media Deferral:** Includes a safety net for large or slow-to-download media, retrying to ensure files are forwarded reliably.
     * **Anti-Spam Firewall:** A built-in rate-limiter prevents a single user from flooding your destination chat with rapid messages.

-* **Highly Configurable & Integrated:**
-    * Set global settings for message length, timeouts, and anti-spam delays.
-    * Configure each rule individually with its own unique filters and forwarding mode directly from the chat menu.

 ## 🛠️ Installation